 Human Ethics Committee

-- access to coronial autopsies, including retrieval of tissue, for purposes other then the coronial investigation
+- access to coronial autopsies, including retrieval of tissue, for purposes other than coronial investigation